5 Ways to Celebrate Canada Day Weekend in Québec City

 Antoine Bonin

 The beginning of July is always exciting in Québec City.
 Canada Day on July 1st offers a plethora of enjoyable activities.
 This long weekend also marks the official kickoff of the summer season, with festivals, outdoor shows, and family-friendly events filling the city with energy.
-Here are our top recommendations for this summer long weekend.
+This year, the holiday falls on a Wednesday—a great opportunity to treat yourself to an extended break before or after.
+Here are our suggestions to make the most of it.

 • 1